Why I veered into real estate -Obi Cubana – The Sun Nigeria

 “We have broken every known record in the entertainment world and that is why we veered into real estate to provide houses.
 It is more of diversification and expansion of our business.”

-He assured interested house owners and investors that the first units of houses would be completed in the next 12 months.
+He assured interested house owners and investors that the first units would be completed in the next 12 months.

-“Today is the groundbreaking of our golf resort by New Dawn and Casa Cubana.
-So, we have a new development for residential and commerical activities.

-“We are partnering with New Dawn to build some houses, apartments, shopping mall with all the facilities and safety required in checks.

 Leave a Reply